Board & Train Confirmation and Reminders

 • Please be prepared to remove all collars from your dog during drop off.
 Collars are the item that gets ruined here most often between dirt, play, water, etc. We will have a slip lead (collar/leash combo) to safely escort your dog inside, and once here, we have plenty of collars (with ID tags) and leashes to use during their stay.

 • The drop off appointment typically lasts around 15-20 minutes, but no more than 30 minutes.
-It is all outdoors.
-We only require one adult in the home to be present for the drop off appointment.
+We only require one adult in the home to be present for the drop off appointment (unlike the go-home sessions).

 • The drop off appointment is very informal—just a quick chat to talk through your biggest training goals/behavior concerns and gather basic info (such as how much to feed your dog, etc).